Troyanovsky/Local_Whisper_GUI/README.md

 ```bash
 python3 app.py
 ```
 Options: use "-m" or "--model" to specify the model to use, including tiny, base, small, medium, large-v1, large-v2.
 Add '.en' to the end of the model name to use the English-only version.
+Default model is small.

 This will launch the Whisper Transcriber GUI.
 NOTE: it may take a while to download the model during the first time usage.
-Model used: Whisper Small.

 1. Click the Choose File button to select an audio file from your local storage.
 2. Optionally, check the With Timestamp box if you want the transcription to include timestamps.